Human (Death album): Music and lyrics

 Human marked the beginning of a major stylistic change for Death, being more technically complex and progressive than the band's previous efforts.
 The sound has been categorized as technical death metal and progressive metal.
 Shaun Lindsley of Metal Hammer said Human was an "exponential leap forward in innovation" for the band.
 Chris Krovatin of Kerrang! assessed, "On the one hand, the album sees Death, arguably the genre's birth mother, exploring progressive sonic ground and lyrical themes that were completely new for them, much less any other artist within this branch of music.
 On the other hand, naming your album Human – after the ultimate symbol of frailty in death metal, whose destruction, demise, and sheer repulsiveness are the subject of most great death metal songs – has a reductive brilliance to it."

 Described as a "swirling, progressive shred-fest," the album makes use of odd time signatures and complex rhythms.
 Session musicians Sean Reinert and Paul Masvidal, who had performed in Cynic, were influenced by progressive rock, jazz and jazz fusion.
 Masvidal employed shred-style guitar solos that have been described as "paradigm-shifting."
 Some of the textures on the album have been described as "spacy."
 Masvidal explained: "Although we all brought our backgrounds to the equation, none of us really knew what we were doing.
-We simply did what came naturally in the context of Chuck's songsand that's why it worked.
+We simply did what came naturally in the context of Chuck's songs and that's why it worked.
 Our detachment about the process eliminated preciousness and pretense.
 It wasn't that we didn't take the music seriously, because we did, but there was a playful psychology along the way."

 Joe DiVita of Loudwire said the album contains "complex melodies" accompanied by "hook-bound grooves."
 Additionally, the album contains melodic guitar riffs that are reminiscent of the New wave of British heavy metal, and have drawn comparisons to Iron Maiden.
 Steve Huey of AllMusic described Chuck Schuldiner's harmonized guitar riffs as "strange" and "dissonant", and argued the album's back side is "actually almost subdued by death metal standards."
 Marcus Jervis of About.com assessed, "Although firmly rooted in death metal, by this stage of its career, Death had little in common with the gore drenched grind of Cannibal Corpse or the satanic blast beats of Deicide, instead choosing to explore increasingly progressive avenues, expanding the boundaries of what was considered possible in death metal."
+The track "Cosmic Sea" is an instrumental that emphasizes Di Giorgio's heavy metal bass playing.

 Schuldiner's lyrics on the album explore themes such as existentialism, abuse of power, and betrayal.
 Paul Masvidal assessed: "A large degree of Chuck's creative energy was driven by an unsettled conscience.
 As it is for many musicians, writing songs was a cathartic outlet and a way to touch earth, ground himself and process his pain.
 With Human, Chuck's lyrics began looking inward and somewhat prophetically to his own untimely departure."